-Academic examples can be obtained from [MELANIE THIS WILL BE A LINK TO THE EXAMPLES URL.
-REMEMBER TO UPDATE THIS WHEN WE’RE GOLD AND IT’S UPLOADED].

-The Bird of Prey demo can be obtained from [MELANIE THIS IS A LINK TO THE BIRD OF PREY DEMO URL.
-REMEMBER TO UPDATE THIS WHEN WE’RE GOLD AND IT’S ALSO UPLOADED] .
+And that's it!
+If you have any further questions about how to download these products from the Epic Games Launcher, please contact marketplace-support@unrealengine.com.

 Exercises

 Exercise 1A: Discussing Game Design

 Deliverables: In-class observation

 Since this class will be the first to cover game development, it is recommended that you initially foster class discussion that focuses on the following topics and questions.
 This exercise is based on game development concepts, and since it’s likely that any class will include students with variable levels of understanding of these concepts, a group discussion before a quiz is employed.